neondatabase/website/content/docs/introduction/billing.md

 #### Monthly compute time cost estimates

-For an idea of compute time cost per month based on compute size, refer to the following table:
+For an idea of compute time cost per month based on compute size and usage, refer to the following table:

 | Compute size (CU) | 730 hrs/mth (all hours) | 173 hrs/mth (working hours)  | 87 hrs/mth (half of working hours) |
 | :------- | :------- | :------- | :------- |